rformassspectrometry/RuSirius/README.md

 RuSirius comes with two vignettes to help you get started:

-1. **Importing Chromatographic Peaks from xcms**
+1. **Importing Chromatographic Peaks from xcms** [In work]
-   [Insert link]
    This vignette demonstrates how to import chromatographic peaks from **xcms** and use them in Sirius.

-2. **Importing Features from xcms**
+2. **Importing Features from xcms**  [In work]
-   [Insert link]
    This vignette shows how to import features (i.e., chromatographic peaks) from **xcms** and use them in Sirius.

 *Note:* The second vignette is not fully reproducible yet, as the dataset used is not publicly available.
 However, the code can serve as a template for your use case.
 A public dataset will be added soon.

 ### Important Notes:
 - Importing features can be time-consuming.
 To speed up testing, import only a few features at first and limit the process to one MS1 spectrum per feature.
 Further details are provided in the vignettes.